-My sister-in-law doesn’t work.
-Instead, she is on welfare and she hangs out all day with her shiftless, no account boyfriend.
+My sister-in-law doesn't work.
+Instead, she is on welfare and hangs out all day with her shiftless, no-account boyfriend.

-Instead of her taking her food stamps and the money she receives from the state and spending it on Jack, they sell the food stamps and buy pot!
+Instead of her taking her food stamps and the money she receives from the state and spending it on Jack, they sell the food stamps and buy marijuana!

-My mother-in-law and father-in-law witness what is going on and they don’t try to intervene.
-Yes, they will keep Jack on the weekends, but they will use my sister-in-law’s EBT (food stamp card) and give her the money for the purchase when they know she is a pot head.
+My parents-in-law witness what is going on but don't try to intervene.
+Yes, they will keep Jack on weekends, but they will use my sister-in-law's EBT (food stamp card) and give her the money for the purchase when they know she is a pothead.

 We are afraid they are ruining Jack and he won't be able to have a good future unless we try to get custody of him.

-I think Jack needs some special services too because he is barely reading and he will be in the third grade soon.
-If we take custody of him, he would be able to get the services he needs and he will be in a great environment.
+I think Jack needs special services too because he is barely reading though he will be in the third grade soon.
+If we take custody of him, he would be able to get the services he needs and be in a great environment.

 Most important, he will be able to have a great role model (my husband) and he will be raised in a Christian environment.

 My mother said what is going on with my in-laws is none of my business, but I say there's nothing wrong with trying to make sure we spread our good values.
 What do you think?